Heathers: The Musical: Act Two

-At Ram and Kurt's funerals, a distraught Veronica reflects that they could have outgrown their immaturity ("Prom or Hell?").
-Grief-stricken, Ram's Dad chastises Kurt's Dad for remaining homophobic, until the latter suddenly kisses the former, revealing their own secret love affair and Ram and Kurt are turned into martyrs to homophobia ("My Dead Gay Son").
-Convinced the murders are for the greater good, J.D. urges Veronica to target Heather Duke next.
-She refuses, so he complains about doing nothing in the face of injustice, revealing he witnessed his mother's own suicide as a young boy, straining his relationship with his father and causing their constant moving around.
+At Ram and Kurt's double funeral, a distraught Veronica reflects that they could have outgrown their immaturity ("Prom or Hell?").
+Grief-stricken, Ram's Dad chastises Kurt's Dad for remaining homophobic, until the latter suddenly kisses the former, revealing their own secret love affair.
+Ram and Kurt are turned into martyrs to homophobia ("My Dead Gay Son").
+Convinced that the murders are for the greater good, J.D. urges Veronica to target Duke next.
+When she refuses, he complains about doing nothing in the face of injustice.
+J.D. reveals he witnessed his mother's own suicide as a young boy, straining his relationship with his father and causing their constant moving around.
 Veronica gives him an ultimatum: give up violence and live a normal life with her or lose her forever ("Seventeen").
 J.D. agrees and they reconcile.
 Martha tells Veronica she suspects J.D. of murdering the jocks, believing Ram's "love note" to her is proof.
 Veronica, urged by Chandler's ghost, confesses that she was actually the one who wrote it.
 Martha is heartbroken and runs off in tears.

-Ms. Fleming, one of the teachers, holds a televised therapy assembly ("Shine a Light").
-She urges everyone to reveal their fears and insecurities, but only Heather McNamara admits to suicidal thoughts ("Lifeboat").
-Duke mocks her and whips the students into a frenzy.
+Ms. Fleming, one of the teachers, holds a televised therapy assembly, where she publicly breaks up with Steve, cutting off their affair ("Shine a Light").
+She urges everyone to reveal their fears and insecurities, but only McNamara comes forward; admitting to experiencing grief and suicidal thoughts after losing Kurt and Chandler ("Lifeboat").
+Duke mocks her and whips the students into a frenzy, and McNamara runs off crying.
 Veronica lashes out and blurts out a confession to the murders, but everyone believes she is only desperate for attention.
-Shortly after, McNamara tries to kill herself by overdosing in the bathroom, while Heather D. taunts her in her subconscious ("Shine a Light (Reprise)"), but Veronica stops her.
+Shortly after, McNamara tries to kill herself by overdosing in the bathroom, while Duke taunts her in her subconscious ("Shine a Light (Reprise)"), but Veronica stops her.
 J.D., carrying a gun, tries to persuade Veronica to kill Duke once more.
 Realizing how unstable he is, Veronica breaks up with him ("I Say No").